 The sitting-room has an open fire, a welcome sight on chillier evenings.

-The covered walkway from the kitchen to the snug - it really is quite a display in the spring.
+The covered walkway from the kitchen to the snug - it really is quite a display in late spring!

 The snug provides an alternative seating-area.